Table of Contents

 a) Inlet Separator

-Inlet separator receives the natural gas, and it removes free water that comes with the natural gas.
-The separator can be two-phase or three-phase depending upon the produced fluid.
-A gas separator is equipped with mist extractor and wire mesh that separates free water and other particulates from the natural gas.
+The inlet separator receives the natural gas and removes the free water that comes with the natural gas.
+The separator can be two-phase or three-phase, depending upon the produced fluid.
+A gas separator has a mist extractor and wire mesh that separates free water and other particulates from the natural gas.

 b) The Contact Tower

 The contact tower is the primary workplace of the entire gas dehydration process.
-In the contact tower, glycol and gas contact, and the gas is dehydrated.
-There are different factors involved in the designing of the contact tower, like contact tower height and flow rate of the produced gas.
+In the contact tower, glycol and gas come into contact, dehydrating the gas.
+Different factors are involved in designing the contact tower, like contact tower height and flow rate of the produced gas.

-The flow of the stream is counter-current in contact tower.
-It means that the feed gas enters through the bottom and moves upward while TEG enters from the top and travels downward in the contact tower.
-When glycol moves downward, and gas moves upwards, they come in contact, and glycol absorbs the vapours and water present in the feed gas, making it dehydrated.
+The stream’s flow is countercurrent in the contact tower.
+This means the feed gas enters through the bottom and moves upward, while TEG enters from the top and travels downward in the contact tower.
+When glycol moves downward and gas moves upwards, they come in contact, and glycol absorbs the vapours and water in the feed gas, dehydrating it.

 c) The Flash Tank

-Flash tank comes in play in the second step of the glycol dehydration process.
-In the flash tank, lean glycol is flashed at the low pressure.
-The flashing process allows the volatile components present in the glycol to vaporize.
+The second step of the glycol dehydration process involves a flash tank.
+In the tank, lean glycol is flashed at low pressure, allowing the volatile components present in the glycol to vaporize.

 d) Heat Exchanger (Lean – Rich)

 The principal objective of the heat exchanger is to conserve energy.
-In the heat exchange, glycol coming from regeneration is chilled by the glycol exiting the contact tower.
-For a chemical reaction to take place properly, the glycol entering contact tower should be cool.
-The water-rich glycol should be hot for proper stripping of water vapours from the glycol.
+In the heat exchange, glycol from regeneration is chilled by the glycol exiting the contact tower.
+The glycol entering the contact tower should be cool for a chemical reaction to occur properly.
+The water-rich glycol should be hot to properly strip water vapours from the glycol.

 e) The Dehydration Unit Regenerator

-The regenerator uses the process called fractionation to separate water from glycol.
-The process is achieved in the reconcentration vessel’s still column.
+The regenerator uses fractionation to separate water from glycol.
+This process is achieved in the reconcentration vessel’s still column.
 Due to the alteration in temperature, the glycol condenses, and the liquid water vaporizes.

-There are different factors involved in determining the size of the regenerator.
-These factors include the circulation rate of the glycol, reboiler temperature, and the volume of water vapours present in the feed gas.
+The size of the regenerator is determined by various factors, including the glycol circulation rate, reboiler temperature, and the volume of water vapours present in the feed gas.

 f) Glycol Pumps

-Glycol circulation pumps are one of the essential parts of the dehydration unit.
-These circulation pumps establish the glycol circulation.
-Moreover, these pumps increase the pressure of glycol and deliver it to the contact tower for the process of dehydration to begin.
-Typically, there are two to three glycol circulation pumps installed on a dehydration unit.
+Glycol circulation pumps are essential parts of the dehydration unit.
+They establish glycol circulation, increase the pressure of glycol, and deliver it to the contact tower so that the dehydration process can begin.
+Typically, two to three glycol circulation pumps are installed on a dehydration unit.

 6.2 Gas Dehydration Process

-If the naturally produced gas contains a large volume of water, the gas must be dehydrated.
-It is because the excess water will cause problems like corrosion, gas hydrates, and freezing.
+The gas must be dehydrated if the naturally produced gas contains a large volume of water.
+This is because excess water causes problems like corrosion, gas hydrates, and freezing.
 Gas must be dehydrated to meet pipeline standards.
 The detailed process of gas dehydration is explained below:

 Figure 1: Glycol Gas Dehydration Unit Flow Chart

-The wet gas, rich with water, firstly enters the two-phase or three-phase inlet separator to separate the water from the gas.
+The wet gas, rich with water, first enters the two-phase or three-phase inlet separator to separate the water from the gas.
 If the natural gas contains free water, a three-phase inlet separator must be used to knock out the free H2O.
-Although mist remover is installed in the separator, still the feed gas contains a small volume of water vapours.
+Although a mist remover is installed in the separator, the feed gas still contains a small volume of water vapours.

-The wet gas then flows into a contactor vessel from the bottom and moves up.
+The wet gas flows into a contactor vessel from the bottom and moves up.
 The glycol flows into the contact vessel from the top and moves down.
-The chemical reaction takes place, and the lean glycol becomes water-rich glycol by absorbing the water and vapours present in the wet feed gas, making it the dehydrated gas.
-Before the dehydrated gas goes through a metering system into the downstream pipeline, the dry gas enters the glycol cooler to lower the temperature of hot glycol before flows into the contact tower.
+The chemical reaction occurs, and the lean glycol becomes water-rich glycol by absorbing the water and vapours present in the wet feed gas, making it the dehydrated gas.
+Before the dehydrated gas goes through a metering system into the downstream pipeline, the dry gas enters the glycol cooler to lower the temperature of hot glycol before flowing into the contact tower.

 The rich glycol exiting from the contact tower flows into a reflux condenser.
-After the reflux condenser, the water-rich glycol flows into the flash tank where turbulent and unstable components are vaporized.
+After the reflux condenser, the water-rich glycol flows into the flash tank, vaporising turbulent and unstable components.

-After flowing out from the flash tank, the water-rich glycol enters glycol filters and the heat exchanger.
-Water-rich glycol exchanges the heat with the high-temperature lean glycol.
-It then enters the TEG regenerator with the still column and reboiler, where water is eliminated from the rich glycol via the process of distillation.
-Moreover, the absorption ability of glycol is increased to fulfil the TEG requirement.
-Once the rich glycol becomes the lean glycol, the glycol circulation pumps, pump the glycol into the contact tower for the next cycle.
+After flowing from the flash tank, the water-rich glycol enters glycol filters and the heat exchanger.
+Water-rich glycol exchanges heat with the high-temperature lean glycol.
+It then enters the TEG regenerator with the still column and reboiler, where water is eliminated from the rich glycol via distillation.
+Moreover, the glycol’s absorption ability is increased to fulfil the TEG requirement.
+Once the rich glycol becomes the lean glycol, the glycol circulation pumps pump the glycol into the contact tower for the next cycle.

 7 Amine Sweetening Process

-The amine sweetening process of the naturally produced gas is accomplished in two steps.
+The amine-sweetening process of the naturally produced gas is accomplished in two steps.
 Firstly, the raw natural gas is purified, and hydrogen sulfide is removed.
 Secondly, the rich amine is treated to remove the hydrogen sulfide.
-Before we talk about the procedure of amine sweetening, let’s discuss the surface facilities of the amine sweetening plant.
+Before discussing the procedure of amine sweetening, let’s discuss the surface facilities of the amine sweetening plant.

 7.1 Surface Facilities of Amine Sweetening Plant